What We Do

 Identify and treat high risk individuals

-Trained outreach specialists work with those at the highest risk.
+Trained outreach specialists work with youth and young adults (14-24 years old) at the highest risk.
 By meeting them where they are and helping them to obtain resources, they help to prevent future violence.

 - Assess the highest risk

 - Provide treatment

 Team members engage community leaders, residents, local business owners, faith leaders, service providers, and high-risk individuals, to help build positive, safe, resilient communities.